wix-playground/dapperdox/README.md

 1. Alternative themes may be used
 2. Parts of a theme may be overridden
 3. Additional assets may be provided to extend the generated documentation, such as guides

+**NOTE - A Git Flavoured Markdown approach is underway which removes the need to override any HTML templates to customise a particular page.
+Generic changes which affect the documentation as a whole, would represent a new theme.
+Therefore the following documentation should NOT be read as the prefered approach to customise and extend Swaggerlys output**

 First an explanation of **assets** is required, and an introduction to its directory structure.